Graded Brauer groups of a groupoid with involution: Introduction

 {\bf General plan.} In Appendix A, we classify all Real structures on graded elementary complex $\cstar$-algebras.
 In Section 1, we give general notions of Real graded Banach bundles on a Real space.
-In Section 2, we define Real graded Dixmier-Douady bundles over a locally compact Real groupoid.
-In Section 3, we define the group $\wRBr(\cG)$ for locally compact second-countable Hausdorff Real groupoid $\cG$ and present some of its properties.
-In Section 4, we investigate connections between $\wRBr$ and the already known Brauer groups of topological groupois and spaces, mainly with complex and real Brauer groups.
-In Section 5, we introduce a group $\Inv\wfK$ that is crucial in the cohomological interpretation of $\wRBr(\cG)$.
-In Section 6, we discuss the notion pof generalized classifying morphism for Real graded Dixmier-Douady bundles, and then we exhibit their construction in Section 7.
-In Section 8, we prove the first intermediate isomorphism theorem establishing an isomorphism between the subgroup $\wRBr_0(\cG)$ generated by elements of "type 0" and the group of isomorphism classes "stable" generalized classifying morphisms.
-Section 9 is devoted to the case of a locally compact Real group.
-In Section 10, we prove the mains isomorphism theorems of the paper.
-In Section 11, we discuss the case of "ungraded" Real Dixmier-Douady bundles, from which we obtain the Real analog of~\cite{KMRW}.
+In Section 2, we define Real graded Dixmier-Douady bundles over a locally compact second-countable Hausdorff Real groupoid.
+Then we define the group $\wRBr(\cG)$ for locally compact second-countable Hausdorff Real groupoid $\cG$ and present few properties.
+In Section 3, we investigate connections between $\wRBr$ and the already known Brauer groups of topological groupoids and spaces, mainly with complex and real Brauer groups.
+In Section 4, we introduce a group $\Inv\wfK$ that is crucial in the cohomological picture of $\wRBr(\cG)$.
+In Section 5, we define the notion of generalised classifying morphisms for Real graded Dixmier-Douady bundles, and then exhibit their construction in Section 6.
+In Section 7, we prove the first intermediate isomorphism theorem establishing an isomorphism between the subgroup $\wRBr_0(\cG)$ generated by elements of "type 0" and the group of isomorphism classes of "stable" generalised classifying morphisms.
+Section 8 is devoted to the case of a locally compact Real group; {\it i.e.}, when the unit space of the groupoid is the one point set.
+In Section 9, we prove the main isomorphism theorems of the paper.
+Finally, in Section 10, we discuss the case of "ungraded" Real Dixmier-Douady bundles, from which we obtain the Real analogue of~\cite{Kumjian-Muhly-Renault-Williams:Brauer}.\\

+{\bf Preliminaries and conventions}.
+Recall~\cite{Atiyah:K_Reality} that a Real space is a pair $(X,\tau)$ consisting of a (topological) space $X$ and a homeomorphism $\tau:X\To X$, called {\it (Real) involution} such that $\tau^2=\id$.
+A {\it Real map} $f:(X,\tau)\To (Y,\sigma)$ between Real spaces consists of a map $f:X\To Y$ such that $\sigma(f(x))=f(\tau(x))$ for all $x\in X$.
+More generally, a {\it Real groupoid} is a groupoid $\grpd$ endowed with a groupoid isomorphism $\tau:\cG\To \cG$ such that $\tau^2=\id$. {\it Real morphisms} between Real groupoids are defined in the obvious way.
+The category of all Real groupoids and Real morphisms is denoted $\RG_s$.
+There is also the notion of Real generalised morphisms between Real groupoids defined in~\cite{Moutuou:Real.Cohomology}, which is an equivariant version of the ordinary notion of generalised morphism (~\cite{Hilsum-Skandalis:Morphismes,Tu-Xu-Laurent-Gengoux:Twisted_K}.
+The category whose objects are Real groupoids and whose morphisms are Real generalised morphisms is denoted by $\RG$.
+We refer to~\cite{Moutuou:Real.Cohomology} for details about all the materials used in this paper: Real groupoids and their cohomology theory, Real generalised morphisms and Real graded central extensions.